sakuraiyuta/fuel-orientdb/README.md

 * [OrientDB](http://www.orientdb.org) is an Open Source NoSQL DBMS with both the features of Document and Graph DBMS.
 * [Doctrine Project](http://www.doctrine-project.org/), for learning a concept ORM and ODM.
 * [orientdb-odm](https://github.com/doctrine/orientdb-odm), using in this library.
+* [CongowOrient](http://congoworient.readthedocs.org/en/latest/index.html) is a set of PHP libraries in order to use OrientDB from PHP.
+It's not exactly same as this (or orientdb-odm) library, but mostly looks like to use.
 * [Starting to play with the Doctrine OrientDB ODM](http://odino.org/starting-to-play-with-the-doctrine-orientdb-odm/), written by Alessandro Nadalin, is a good article for learning to use the library.
 (Create project using Smarty framework and raw orientdb-odm library is a precondition, but some paragraph is useful even if using FuelPHP)